 ALPPS offers accelerated and pronounced hypertrophy.
-A 40-80% hypertrophy is consistently observed over 7-10 d[4-6,11,44,45].
-Conceptually ALPPS would be most beneficial when FLR is extremely marginal, or risk of inter-stage disease progression is high i.e., aggressive and extensive tumour, for PVE/PVL would unlikely be effective.
+A 40%-80% hypertrophy is consistently observed over 7-10 d[4-6,11,44,45].
+Conceptually, ALPPS would be most beneficial when FLR is extremely marginal or risk of inter-stage disease progression is high, i.e. aggressive and extensive tumor, for PVE/PVL would unlikely be effective.
 When ALPPS was compared head-to-head against PVE/PVL in the prospective LIGRO trial, the inclusion FLR/ESLV was defined as less than 30%[13].
 A lower FLR/ESLV was generally accepted for ALPPS.
-Ratti et al[46] suggested performing ALPPS for patients with FLR less than 20%, who were not expected to achieve sufficient remnant volume with conventional TSH.
-Consensus has yet been reached on the ideal indicating FLR for ALPPS.
+Ratti et al[46] suggested performing ALPPS for patients with FLR less than 20% who were not expected to achieve sufficient remnant volume with conventional TSH.
+Consensus has not been reached on the ideal indicating FLR for ALPPS.
 Perhaps it would be rational to accept higher procedural risks when sufficient remnant growth is unlikely with conventional TSH.
-Reviewing current experience through the international registry, the median pre-stage I FLR was 21% (IQR: 17%-27%) of ESLV[3].
-FLR hypertrophied by 80% over a 7-d interval, producing an FLR to ESLV ratio of 40% (IQR: 31%-47%)[3].
-ALPPS for extremely marginal ALPPS should be reserved for good risk patients in experienced centres, while increased operative morbidity and mortality should be expected.
+Reviewing current experience through the international registry, the median pre-stage I FLR was 21% (interquartile range: 17%-27%) of ESLV[3].
+FLR hypertrophied by 80% over a 7-d interval producing an FLR to ESLV ratio of 40% (interquartile range: 31%-47%)[3].
+ALPPS for extremely marginal ALPPS should be reserved for good risk patients in experienced centers, while increased operative morbidity and mortality should be expected.
 Patients with less marginal remnant volume can be considered for TSH.

-Disease factor - colorectal liver metastasis: CRLM is the leading indication for ALPPS.
-To date, more than 400 ALPPS have been performed for CLRM worldwide, including 220 right trisectionectomies and over 180 right hepatectomies[47].
-Normal liver function and favourable tumour biology confers advantageous operative and oncological outcomes.
+Disease factor CRLM: CRLM is the leading indication for ALPPS.
+To date, more than 400 ALPPS have been performed for CRLM worldwide, including 220 right trisectionectomies and over 180 right hepatectomies[47].
+Normal liver function and favorable tumor biology confers advantageous operative and oncological outcomes.
 Data from the registry concluded CRLM as an independent predictor of fewer severe complications (OR = 0.37, P = 0.049)[3].
 Major morbidity (Clavien-Dindo 3a or above) occurred in 36% of CRLM patients, and the figure was further reduced to 29% when only patients younger than 60 years of age were selected[3].

 ALPPS was initially performed for unresectable CRLM primarily due to inadequate FLR[23].
-Patients with tumours in the FLR were not included.
-Subsequently patients with tumours in the FLR were also operated on, with a cleaning procedure of the FLR performed in stage I, adopting from conventional TSH[14].
-Apart from portal vein ligation and parenchymal partition, any tumour involvement of the FLR was resected.
-Provided tumour clearance of the FLR is feasible, bilobar CRLM was not considered a contraindication[48-50].
+Patients with tumors in the FLR were not included.
+Subsequently patients with tumors in the FLR were also operated on with a cleaning procedure of the FLR performed in stage I adopting from conventional TSH[14].
+Apart from portal vein ligation and parenchymal partition, any tumor involvement of the FLR was resected.
+Provided tumor clearance of the FLR is feasible, bilobar CRLM was not considered a contraindication[48-50].
 ALPPS has been reported for patients with extrahepatic diseases in small numbers[51,52].
 The long term oncological outcomes require further validation.
 There is better acceptance for extrahepatic metastasis amendable to future surgical treatment [46].
-After-all it complied with the principle of surgical oncology i.e. to achieve R0 resection.
+After all, it complied with the principle of surgical oncology, i.e. to achieve R0 resection.

-From registry data ALPPS achieved a 1- and 2-year OS of 76% and 62% for patients with CRLM.
-The corresponding 1- and 2-year DFS were 59% and 41% respectively[3].
-The tumour status and the proportion of patients receiving preoperative chemotherapy were not specified.
+From registry data ALPPS achieved a 1- and 2-year OS of 76% and 62%, respectively for patients with CRLM.
+The corresponding 1- and 2-year DFS were 59% and 41%, respectively[3].
+The tumor status and the proportion of patients receiving preoperative chemotherapy were not specified.
 Given the systemic disease nature, the importance of chemotherapy response could not be overemphasized.
 Chemotherapy response could be objectively defined with radiological and biochemical assessment[3].
-Patients with favourable response to chemotherapy are more likely to secure disease control after local treatment.
-We learnt from conventional TSH and standard liver resection that selection by chemotherapy response resulted in improved oncological outcomes[22,53].
+Patients with favorable response to chemotherapy are more likely to secure disease control after local treatment.
+We learned from conventional TSH and standard liver resection that selection by chemotherapy response resulted in improved oncological outcomes[22,53].
 Indeed, the pioneering surgeon of ALPPS suggested that ALPPS was not indicated for CRLM patients without prior chemotherapy[47].